thisisdaleb/TerrainGenerator/README.md

 Drag "RandomTerrainGenerator" onto an empty object in Unity and click "Run Now".

 To create a terrain using an image:
-Drag "GenCity" onto an empty object, then make sure to set "Tex" to the image of your choice.
+Drag "GuidedProceduralGenerator" onto an empty object, then make sure to set "Tex" to the image of your choice.
 Make sure that image is set to texture type "advanced" and has the "Read/Write Enabled" button checked.
 Define any other variables how you want them to be, then press the "Run Now" button to make Unity create the guided terrain.